Resources#

 We use a cloud-based Jupyter environment (JupyterHub) for this course to avoid installation issues across student computers.
 This is the only environment that’s supported for course work.

 After this class, however, you’ll no longer have access.
-Some options for running Jupyter on your own:
+To download the files:

 Matching the class environment#